dunxd/HomeAssistantAddons/COPS/DOCS.md

 Note that you do not need to escape spaces if the share name has them in it.

-If you are using this method, you can disable the rsync server in the add-on configuration.
+If you are using this method, you should probably disable the rsync server in the add-on configuration, as you don't need it.

 ## Accessing your library

 You can access your library in your browser at http://_ha-ip-address-or-name_:8000.
 You can change the port if necessary.
 Ingress does not currently work.

-You can also access an OPDS feed of your library in apps like [Librera reader (Android)](https://librera.mobi/) allowing you to easily download books into the reader.
-The feed is available at http://_ha-ip-address-or-name_:8000/feed.php
+You can also access an OPDS feed of your library in apps like [Librera reader (Android)](https://librera.mobi/) or [KOReader])https://koreader.rocks/) allowing you to easily browse your library and download books into the reader.
+The feed is available at http://_ha-ip-address-or-name_:8000/feed

 ## Emailing ePubs